curlybracket-nl/libcomfoair/README.md

-# libcomfoair 🌬️
+# lib-comfoair 🌬️

-libcomfoair is a TypeScript library for interacting with Zehnder ComfoAirQ ventilation units through the ComfoConnect LAN C gateway.
+lib-comfoair is a TypeScript library for interacting with Zehnder ComfoAirQ ventilation units through the ComfoConnect LAN C gateway.
 It enables you to discover these gateways on your local network, read and write device properties, and subscribe to property change notifications.

 This library is completely written in TypeScript and strongly typed, making development more reliable and maintainable.